 What Is LOS?

-In use since the mid-20th century, when car use was on the rise, auto level of service measures whether cars are delayed when traveling through a given area.
+In use since the mid-20th century, when car use was on the rise, auto level of service (LOS) measures whether cars are delayed when traveling through an area.
 For years it has been the primary tool for measuring the impact a new development project will have on transportation: Will adding new housing, jobs or retail cause traffic congestion?
 This exclusive focus on auto LOS — without any complementary metrics to measure impacts on transit, walking or biking — has resulted in accommodating cars at the expense of other transportation modes and has made building infill projects more difficult.
 (More on this in a minute.)

 Reforming LOS — or replacing it — has been seen as essential to enabling dense, well-designed infill development to thrive.
 Advocates for smart growth and streets that accommodate walking, biking and transit have been calling for its repeal for years.
 LOS is a major component in how the California Environmental Quality Act (CEQA) evaluates the environmental impacts of a new project.
 Ironically, this emphasis on what’s best for car traffic has put transportation impact analysis under CEQA at odds with the state’s environmental goals.